Dmitry Krasilnikov (political science)

-Dmitriy Georgievich Krasilnikov (born 5 May 1971, Kungur, USSR) is a Russian politologist, a public character, Doctor of Political Science, a professor, and a rector of the Perm University (since 2020).
+Dmitriy Georgievich Krasilnikov (born 5 May 1971, in Kungur, USSR) is a Russian politologist, a public character, Doctor of Political Science, a professor, and a rector of the Perm University (since 2020).
 A chairman of the Perm Civic Chamber.

 A vice-rector for Strategic Development, Economics and Legal Affairs (from 2011 to 2018), a vice-rector for common questions (from 2018 to 2020), a Head of Chair of State and municipal management (from 2011 to 2018) of the Perm University.
 A researcher of the administrative reform in contemporary Russia and transitional political developments.

 Biography

 In 1993, he graduated from the Department of History of the Perm University.